-Our selection of Russian eggs are crafted with magnificent colors and range in geometric and traditional hand painted designs.
-Not everyone has the extensive time to decorate a batch of eggs, so we provide an enormous selection of beautiful already painted Russian Eggs.
-Dyed Eggs can represent a regional significance, landmarks, animals, landscapes, or other scenes.
+Our selection of Russian Easter eggs are crafted with magnificent colors and range in geometric and traditional hand painted designs.
+Not everyone has the extensive time to decorate your own, so we provide an enormous selection of beautiful already painted crafts.
+These hand made eggs can represent a regional significance, landmarks, animals, landscapes or other scenes.
 Some of our Russian eggs also portray blooming flowers, the beautiful seasons of the year, churches or simply a traditional holiday ornament design.
-Just like many other cultures have for decades, you can now exchange beautiful hand painted Russian Eggs with your loved ones with warm wishes.
+Just like many other cultures have for decades, you can now exchange beautiful hand painted eggs with your loved ones with warm wishes.

 Russian Easter eggs are obviously connected to lots of religious symbolism.
 This is one of the reasons that many of the eggs are decorated with flowers that have bloomed.
 It represents new life and the renewing of the spirit.